plexescor/FocusFlow/README.md

 1. Clone the repo.
 2. Configure the build using **CMake**.
 3. Compile with your preferred C++ compiler (MSVC recommended on Windows).
-4. Run **FocusFlow.exe**.
+4. Run **ViraChrono.exe**.

 That’s it.
-FocusFlow will start logging active windows and switches silently, letting you focus on **what you actually do**.
+ViraChrono will start logging active windows and switches silently, letting you focus on **what you actually do**.

 > Stay tuned for future releases with visual dashboards, charts, PDFs, and Linux support – all offline and all performance-focused.